The Mexican gray wolf is a subspecies of the gray wolf, commonly referred to as “el lobo”.

 Defenders works directly with ranchers and tribal members to implement proven techniques to keep wolves and livestock safe.
 These include using range riders to watch over livestock, moving livestock away from wolf dens, erecting special fencing and more.

 Defenders supports range rider projects on the ground in high conflict areas to reduce conflict and foster coexistence.
-Defenders also supports a collaborative wildlife technician program which places trained graduate students in the field for 6 months at a time to assist with monitoring of wolves and livestock and to implement proven non-lethal tools to reduce conflicts.
+Defenders also supports a collaborative wildlife technician program which places trained graduate students in the field for six months at a time to assist with monitoring of wolves and livestock and to implement proven non-lethal tools to reduce conflicts.

 Humans pose the greatest threat because of intolerance and misconceptions about Mexican gray wolves.
 The genetic diversity of Mexican gray wolves also needs careful monitoring and improvement because inbreeding is a serious threat in the wild.